2004 Stanley Cup playoffs: (2) San Jose Sharks vs. (6) Calgary Flames

 This was the second playoff meeting between these two teams with San Jose winning the only previous series.
 They last met in the 1995 Western Conference quarterfinals where San Jose won in seven games.
 San Jose made their first appearance in a Conference Final since entering the league in the 1991–92 season, while the Flames last made it to the conference finals in 1989, defeating the Chicago Blackhawks in five games.
 The teams split this year's four game regular season series.

-The Flames eliminated the Sharks in six games and they became the first Canadian team to qualify for the Stanley Cup Finals in a decade.
+The Flames eliminated the Sharks in six games and they became the first Canadian team to qualify for the Stanley Cup Final in a decade.
 Calgary goaltender Miikka Kiprusoff made 49 saves and Steve Montador won game one for the Flames with a goal at 18:43 of the first overtime period, giving them a 4–3 victory.
 In game two Calgary scored two first-period goals and never looked back in a 4–1 victory.
 Sharks goaltender Evgeni Nabokov posted a 34 save shutout and Alex Korolyuk scored two goals late in third period in a 3–0 win in game three.
 The Sharks exploded for four goals in the second period of game four as they evened the series at two games apiece with a 4–2 victory.
 Miikka Kiprusoff shutout the Sharks in game five as the Flames won 3–0.
 Martin Gelinas scored his third consecutive series-winning goal for the Flames in game six giving Calgary a 3–1 victory.

-Stanley Cup Finals
+Stanley Cup Final

 This was the first playoff series between these two teams.
 Tampa Bay made their first Finals appearance, in their twelfth season, while Calgary made their third Finals appearance.
 The Flames won their last appearance in the Finals defeating Montreal in six games in 1989.
 Tampa Bay won the only game of this year's regular season series.